Skip to product information

 Paul Hoff

 Born in Stockholm, the capital of Sweden.
-From 1963 to 1968 he studied at the Konstfack art school in Stockholm and from 1969 to 1974 at Gustavsberg.
-After Lisa Larson left Gustavsberg, Hof was involved in the design of animal porcelain statues.
-He now has his own glass workshop in Transjö, southern Sweden.
+From 1963 to 1968 he studied at Konstfack, Stockholm's art university, and from 1969 to 1974 he was a student at Gustavsberg.
+After Lisa Larsson left Gustavsberg, Hof also designed ceramic animal statues.
+He currently has his own glass workshop in Transjö, southern Sweden.

 Collapsible content